shantanoo-desai/coap-wsn/README.md

 if the Node is within the Border Router range it will return the Address of the BORDER ROUTER.

 <pre><b>RADIO</b> : GET</pre>
-will return the LQI and RSSI values according to the query index <b>p</b>
+will return the LQI and RSSI values according to the query index <b>param</b>
 eg:
-<pre> GET radio?p=lqi </pre> should return some value of LQI
+<pre> GET radio?param=lqi </pre> should return some value of LQI
-<pre> GET radio?p=rssi</pre> should return some values of RSSI
+<pre> GET radio?param=rssi</pre> should return some values of RSSI

 To Access CoAP Server Resources:

 Use of SMCP which has command line interface.

-(Note: there seems to be some Problem at present when using the Copper Plugin in Mozilla Firefox)
+(Note: there seems to be some Problem at present when using the Copper Plugin in Mozilla Firefox).

 for further info on SMCP : https://github.com/darconeous/smcp/